raydot/-react-ipython-notebook/README.md

 - Separate nbconvert into separate repo (i.e. avoid unnecessary dependencies in this repo)
 - And more

+## Example

+To see it in action, run `$ npm start` , go to [http://localhost:8080](http://localhost:8080), and drag an ipynb file onto the "Choose file" button.

 ## Buiding

 There are a three different build processes going on, depending on the target.
 To build everything, just run